AreYouKiddingTV: Internet career

 The challenges themselves are formulated between the duo in their free time, and in the case of a sponsorship, with their management.
-The goal of the challenges is to make them "not always too hectic or frantic, [but not] too laid back" or "repetitive" either, according to both Gizzi and Lannum.
-The duo have stated that their goal is to eventually spread to more platforms (potentially including television), create more products, and to attend and host more events and interactive shows.
-To help achieve this, the duo, along with Gizzi's cousin Derek, have begun to work full-time on the account as of 2023, as opposed to also working day jobs, which the duo confirmed they still did as recently as July 2022.
+They've stated the goal of the challenges is to make them "not always too hectic or frantic, [but not] too laid back" or "repetitive" either.
+The duo have further stated their goal is to eventually spread to more platforms, potentially including television, create more products, and to attend and host more events and interactive shows.
+To help achieve this, the duo, along with Gizzi's cousin Derek, have begun to work full-time on the channel as of 2023, as opposed to also working day jobs, which the duo confirmed they still did as recently as July 2022.

 Personal life

-Aside from both going to Elon University, both also went to Los Angeles, California for a time as part of the "Elon in L.A. program", which gave insight to future careers, in this case entertainment, in the city.
+Aside from both going to Elon University, both also went to Los Angeles for a time as part of the "Elon in L.A. program", which gave insight to future careers, in this case entertainment, in the city.
 Lannum also studied abroad in France his senior year.
 The duo both currently live in Nashville, Tennessee.